eriksvoboda/-Pewlett-Hackard-Analysis/README.md

 How many roles will need to be filled as people begin to retire?

 Are there enough qualified, retirement ready employees in the departments to mentor the next generation of PH employees?

+There are not enough qualified, retirment ready employees in the departments to mentor the next generation of employees.
+With the existing eligible mentors, mentors will need to have multiple trainees.